Welcome to DivorceEZ - Starting @ $1000

 If a spouse is not willing to sign the documents, or is in some way unavailable to, then this option is available for one party to initiate the process solely within the courts.
 There is a extra waiting period for this type of divorce as service upon the other party is typically required in these cases.

-In order to file for a divorce in Alberta, one of the spouse's must be a resident of Alberta for 1 year immediately preceding the date of filing the Statement of Claim for Divorce, and you must choose 1 of the 3 grounds to file for a divorce:
+In order to file for a divorce in Alberta, one spouse must be a resident of Alberta for 1 year immediately preceding the date of filing the Statement of Claim for Divorce, and you must choose 1 of the 3 grounds to file for a divorce:

 Adultery is when a spouse has had intercourse with someone else.
 If a spouse has committed adultery, you can file on this ground at anytime.
-The spouse who committed these acts must sign an affidavit admitting this; however, if they do not agree to sign an affidavit, then you must go to court to provide evidence in order to skip the one year waiting period.
+The spouse who committed such act must sign an affidavit admitting this; however, if they do not agree to sign an affidavit, then you must appear at court to provide evidence in order to waive the one year waiting period.

 When a spouse has committed any type of cruelty or abuse (violence, verbal threats or insults, drunkenness or excessive drug use) at anytime, you can file on this ground.
-The spouse who committed these acts must sign an affidavit admitting this; however, if they do not agree to sign an affidavit, then you must go to court to provide evidence in order to skip the one year waiting period.
+The spouse who committed such act must sign an affidavit admitting this; however, if they do not agree to sign an affidavit, then you must appear at court to provide evidence in order to waive the one year waiting period.

-When there are no disputes or outstanding issues in the divorce, and you can ensure your spouse will not contest the divorce, then a uncontested divorce (also known as a "desk divorce") will be filed within the Alberta Court of Queen's Bench; In this case, neither party has to make a court appearance.
+When there are no disputes or outstanding issues in the divorce, and you can ensure your spouse will not contest the divorce, then an uncontested divorce (also known as a "desk divorce") will be filed within the Alberta Court of Queen's Bench; In this case, neither party has to make a court appearance.